 It is a rare cause of VTE.
 Although there is a real risk, it is still small.
 A person who travels long-distance is estimated to have a two to four-fold higher risk of VTE than a person who does not travel at all.

 The likelihood of suffering VTE related to traveling is much greater in people with prior risk factors, therefore these people should take preventive measures.

 All passengers who do trips of more than four hours, and especially more than 6 to 8 hours, mustfollow a series of recommendations to prevent the appearance of VTD:

 - perform exercises periodically such as stretching and contractions of the muscles of the legs

 - avoid wearing tight clothing

-- frequently change posture while sitting
+- to frequently change their posture while sitting

-- avoid crossing legs
+- avoid crossing of legs